db-githb/gCull/README.md

 ```

 #### ⚠️ Torch + CUDA Compatibility
-Before proceeding, make sure your gcull environment contains a version of PyTorch that matches your installed CUDA toolkit.
+Installing SAM2 and CLIP will automatically install a CUDA-enabled version of PyTorch, typically built for the latest supported CUDA version.
+However, you should still ensure compatibility with your local CUDA drivers.
 You can check your CUDA version with:

 ```nvcc --version```